-- Limit all unnecessary personal contact. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke Keep containers securely sealed when not in use. - Safe handling - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+- Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs. ► Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke - Safe handling - ▶ Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.